This advertising content was produced in collaboration with our partner Washington State Wines.

 Located in Central Washington, this appellation lies entirely within the greater Columbia Valley AVA and is known for world-class white wines, particularly Riesling.

-White wines from this spectacular region (which straddles the border with Oregon) are reputed for their crisp acidity and delicate nuance.
+White wines from this spectacular region (which straddles the border with Oregon) are reputed for their crisp acidity and delicate nuance, and the region also produces light-bodied Rhône wines and small quantities of Gamay and Pinot Noir.

 Representing a full one-quarter of Washington’s land mass, the enormous Columbia Valley AVA incorporates almost all of Washington’s AVAs and is known for the state’s big five: Cabernet Sauvignon, Chardonnay, Merlot, Riesling, and Syrah.